azzumw/MuzzApp/README.md

   perspective, in my opinion, it is not ideal(ish)[I could be wrong].
 Although, (see issue section) this would not be an issue if I didn't face the issue mentioned.
 But certainly requires some time for investigation and further improvements to the architecture.
 - I did try to implement [ListAdapter](https://developer.android.com/reference/androidx/recyclerview/widget/ListAdapter) instead.
 However,I noticed the list update on UI was not very smooth,that's why I have removed it from my final version of the app.
-- would have liked to learn and implement Dagger/KOIN DI framework instead of ServiceLocator.
+- would have liked to implement Dagger/KOIN DI framework instead of ServiceLocator.
+- written more tests

 #### Lessons Learnt: